mevdschee/php-crud-api/README.md

 - "joinLimits.depth": The maximum depth (length) that is allowed in a join path ("3")
 - "joinLimits.tables": The maximum number of tables that you are allowed to join ("10")
 - "joinLimits.records": The maximum number of records returned for a joined entity ("1000")
+- "textSearch.parameter": The name of the parameter used for the search term ("search")
 - "customization.beforeHandler": Handler to implement request customization ("")
 - "customization.afterHandler": Handler to implement response customization ("")
 - "json.controllers": Controllers to process JSON strings for ("records,geojson")